Want to hike to Boz Uchuk Lakes? Here’s everything you need to know.

 - Down Jacket: If you go during shoulder season like we did, it will get cold.

-- Hiking Pants: I had these Columbia convertible pants and Jacob had the Mountain Hardwear Dragon Pants.
+- Hiking Pants: I had Columbia convertible pants, and Jacob had the Mountain Hardwear Dragon Pants.

 - Waterproof Jacket: You never know when it will rain, especially in the shoulder seasons.
-Our new Arc’teryx Beta SL Jackets (Hers + His) were perfect for this!
-PRO TIP: Extend the life of your rain gear by washing them with Nikwax.
+Our new Arc’teryx Beta SL Jackets were perfect for this!
+PRO TIP: Extend the life of your rain gear by washing it with Nikwax.

-- Hat, Buff and/or Balaclava: We both brought beanies which got too hot.
+- Hat, Buff, and/or Balaclava: We both brought beanies that got too hot.
 We wished we had a cap to shade us from the sun instead.
 A buff or balaclava paired perfectly when it got cold.

-- Waterproof Hiking Boots: There are times you’ll be in muddy areas or shallow water.
-We both love our Danner Mountain 600 (Hers + His) hiking boots.
-PRO TIP: If your shoes are well worn like ours were, be sure to re-waterproof your shoes with Nikwax.
+- Waterproof Hiking Boots: Sometimes you’ll be in muddy areas or shallow water.
+We both love our Danner Mountain 600 hiking boots.

-- Down Booties: For those of you who get cold feet, these down booties are game changers (these shoe bags are the perfect way to pack them too)!
+- Down Booties: For those of you who get cold feet, these down booties are game-changers.

 - Sleeping Bag: They can provide one for you, but some people like sleeping in their own.
-We knew we would be getting some cold nights so I brought my Feathered Friends Murre Ex 0 Degree Bag.
+We knew we would get some cold nights, so I brought my Feathered Friends Murre Ex 0 Degree Bag.
 Jacob was okay with using the sleeping bag they provided and his Sea to Summit Liner for extra warmth.

 - Water Bladder: We love these Platypus Big Zip ones because they are easy to fill and clean.
-You can also just bring a water bottle but it’s not as easily accessible.
+You can also bring a water bottle (these are our favorite travel water bottles), but it’s not as easily accessible.

-- Headlamp: Good in case you need to go to the bathroom or walk around at night.
+- Headlamp: Good if you need to go to the bathroom or walk around at night.

 - Quick-Dry Towel: I like the cushier travel towels to dry my long hair, and Jacob prefers the light version to save space and weight.

-- Personal Toiletries and Meds: Don’t overpack your toiletries and think about the minimum of what you need.
-These Lewis N Clark Travel Pouches have been our go-to toiletry bags.
+- Personal Toiletries and Meds: Don’t overpack your toiletries, and consider the minimum of what you need.
+These have been our go-to toiletry bags.

-- Toilet Paper: You need to bring your own toilet paper in case you need to use the restroom on the trail.
+- Toilet Paper: You must bring your own toilet paper in case you need to use the restroom on the trail.
 We just rolled up some toilet paper from home and put them in a ziplock bag.

 - Trekking Poles: REI Flash Carbon Trekking Poles worked great, were lightweight, and fit in our packs.

-- Phone Charger: We each brought one phone charger and our phones stayed alive the entire time.
-There isn’t any service during your hike, so we kept our phones on airplane mode and only used them to take photos and video.
+- Phone Charger: We each brought one phone charger, and our phones stayed alive the entire time.
+There wasn’t any service during your hike, so we kept our phones on airplane mode and only used them to take photos and videos.
 We also kept them in our sleeping bags on cold nights.

 - Camera: We brought our Canon 5D Mark III for photos and Sony RX100 Mark IV for video.

-- DJI Spark: If you have a drone, take the opportunity to fly a drone in some amazing landscapes, since it’s illegal in most beautiful destinations in the US.
+- DJI Drone: If you have a drone, take the opportunity to fly a drone in some amazing landscapes since it’s illegal in most beautiful destinations in the US.